LucasBarbosaRocha/lucasbarbosarocha.github.io/_projects/(2) Heuristics for Specific Substring problem.md

 ---
 name: Heuristics for the Specific Substring Problem
-tools: [Cpp, BSB, Bionfirmatics]
+tools: [Cpp, BIBE, Bionfirmatics]
 image: https://imgur.com/mlWwV4V.jpeg
-description: This project is about my second publication of my master's degree.
+description: This project is about my second publication of my master's degree on BIBE.
 ---

 # Heuristics for the Specific Substring Problem with Hamming Distance